lbaret/inter_fully_connected/README.md

 * *--train-ratio* : Data splitting, ratio for training set.
 * *--valid-ratio* : Data splitting, ratio for validation set.
 * *--ifc-multiplicator* : Model hyperparameter.

+## Future changes

+1. Integrate model changes with configuration file, which is better than too much command arguments
+2. Mecanism to automatically add Scheduler and Optimizer
+   1. Create base model module and add overridable methods to fetch the right optimizer/scheduler module from torch